MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Importing-Runbooks-from-System-Center-Orchestrator.md

     7. On the **Summary** page, make sure that the settings are correct, and then click **Create**.

-    8. On the **Completion** page, make sure that you receive the message “Orchestrator connector successfully created,” and then click **Close**.
+    8. On the **Completion** page, make sure that you receive the message ï¿½Orchestrator connector successfully created,ï¿½ and then click **Close**.

 ### To validate the creation of an Orchestrator connector